Indiana Auto Dealer License Guide

-If you’re thinking of becoming a car dealer and opening a dealership in Indiana, you will need to obtain an Indiana dealer license from the Secretary of State – Auto Dealer Services Division.
+If you’re thinking of becoming a car dealer in Indiana, you’ll need to obtain an Indiana dealer license from the Secretary of State, Auto Dealer Services Division.

-Getting licensed as a dealer is fairly simple and straightforward – you need to fulfill a number of licensing requirements, such as obtain an Indiana auto dealer bond, submit your dealer application and additional documents, as well as pay a licensing fee.
+Getting licensed as a dealer is fairly straightforward.
+You just need to meet state licensing requirements, obtain an Indiana auto dealer bond, submit your dealer application and additional documents, and pay a licensing fee.

-According to Indiana Code 9-32 (IC 9-32 – Dealer Services) and Indiana Administrative Code Title 75, any person who sells over 12 vehicles per year is required to acquire a dealer license.
+According to Indiana Code 9-32 (IC 9-32 – Dealer Services) and Indiana Administrative Code Title 75, any person who sells more than 12 vehicles per year is required to acquire an auto dealer license.

 - Mobile homes